Bernardi23/HeartBeatAppBar/README.md

 Then we are defining 3 functions. `lerp`, `sigmoid` and `parabola`, which are used to determine some of the values.
 I'm not going to go through the math of this, but this allows us to have smoother animations.

 We also have a `bool inversed` a `List<Offset> _points`.
 The first one is important to determine if the path will have to go from left to right, or from right to left.
-The second will contain the all of the points that are going to be used to make our heartbeat path.
-That means `_points[0]` is `beginning`, and the last value of `_points` is `ending`.
+The second will contain all of the points that are going to be used to make our heartbeat path.
+That means `_points[0]` is the first point of the path, and the last value of `_points` is last point of the path.

 In `_points`, we hard coded a bunch of values:

-- The ones that start with `beginning + a * PERCENTAGE` allows us to make a lot of points in between the beginning of the path, and the heartbeat itself (which is always in the middle).
-If we didn't have this, the path would be "skipping", and the animation would not look smooth at all.
+- The ones that start with `beginning + a * PERCENTAGE` allows us to make a lot of points in between the beginning of the path, and the heartbeat wave (which is always in the middle).
+If we didn't have this, the path would be "skippy", and the animation would not look smooth at all.
 - The same goes for the ones that start with `startingPoint + 30 + b * PERCENTAGE`.
-This makes a bunch of points in between the ending of the heartbeat itself, and the ending point of whole path.
+This makes a bunch of points in between the ending of the heartbeat wave, and the ending point of the whole path.
-- All of the other points are the heartbeat itself being hard coded
+- All of the other points are the heartbeat wave being hard coded
-- `startingPoint` is the X position of the beginning of the heartbeat.
+- `startingPoint` is the X position of the beginning of the heartbeat wave.

-> As you can see from the code, `_positions` change depending on the `_inversed` value, and so, if the animation is going from left to right or right to left.
+> As you can see from the code, `_positions` changes depending on the `_inversed` value, and therefore, on the direction of the heartbeat animation.

 Now here comes the main part.
 We have a variable `start` that indicates what is the **first point** of our path, and this changes depending on the `_animation.value`.
 Hence, if `_animation.value` is closer to 1, the `start` value will be greater, which makes the back of the path start to move when the animation starts progressing.
 We also have a `percentage` variable, which is what controls the front of the path, since this will define the **last point** of our path.

-From there, what we are calling a for loop, that goes from the `start` point (first), to `percentage` point (last), and adds all of the points in between to the path.
+From there, we are calling a for loop, that goes from the `start` point (first), to `percentage` point (last), and adds all of the points in between to the path.

-> The color of the path (which is a gradient) and the circle (which is the indicator of the current icon) also animate and get its value depending on the `inverse` value.
+> The color of the path (which is a gradient) and the circle (which is the indicator of the current icon) also animate and get its properties depending on the `inverse` value.